Nancy Gates: Television

-Personal life
+Personal life and death

 Gates retired in 1969 to be closer to her family.
 She was married to Hollywood attorney and business manager J. William Hayes, whom she met when he was a commercial pilot and she was a passenger on one of his flights.
 They had four children, twin daughters Cindy and Cathy, and sons who became Hollywood producers, Jeffrey M. Hayes and Chip Hayes.
 J. William Hayes died in 1992.
 Gates died in March 2019 at the age of 93.